finbourne/lusid-sdk-python/README.md

 ### Get instruments

-This example assumes that you have [upserted an instrument](#upsert-instrument).
+This example assumes that you have run the code samples under [upsert instruments](#upsert-instruments).
 You can retrieve the instruments and store them into two dictionaries (LUID->Name and Name->LUID) to use when interacting with other APIs:

 ```python
 instruments_response = instruments_api.get_instruments(